|Overall Rating||Loved it!|

 Switch: Not really made for riding switch, but it is an interesting thing to do if you get bored.

-Jumps: Fun on jumps and drops, not your traditional feeling freestyle board.
-But it isn’t supposed to be.
+Jumps: Fun on jumps and drops.
+It’s not your traditional feeling freestyle board, but it’s not meant to be.
 Would enjoy it more on natural type features rather than the park.